mhadam/snowplow.wiki-fork/technical-documentation/3-enrich/Hadoop-Event-Recovery.md

 ]'
 ```

-Replace the `{{...}}` placeholders above with the appropriate bucket paths, and alter the `--groupBy` regular expression to process the time range of files which you are interested in.
+Replace the `{{...}}` placeholders above with the appropriate values, and alter the `--groupBy` regular expression to process the time range of files which you are interested in.

 ### Checking the result